 - Videos viewed

-Now – that might be valuable information, but the the brand who buys this segment may or may not know exactly how the segment was created.
-Nor will they necessarily know which sites the data was collected from, since it may be taken from across a range of different sites.
+That might be valuable information, but the brand who buys this segment may or may not know exactly how the segment was created.
+It might be unclear which sites the data comes from, since it could be taken from a range of different sites.

-So “Interested in travel” actually doesn’t tell the whole story.
+So “Interested in travel” doesn’t tell the whole story.

-When a brand uses first-party data for its targeting, it can create own segments which can be constantly updated or optimized.
-This provides a much clearer picture of the customer and the brand will know exactly what each audience segment means.
+When a brand uses first-party data for targeting, it can create segments and constantly update and optimize them.
+This provides a clearer picture of the customer, and the brand will know exactly what each audience segment means.

-Instead of having a vague or incomplete picture of a potential customer, a brand can base its campaign targeting on current information.
+Instead of having a vague picture of a potential customer, a brand can base its campaign targeting on current information.

-This accuracy and relevancy can make for more meaningful and engaging customer experiences to attract visitors.
-Now all marketers need are adequate tools to fully take advantage of this data.
+Now what all marketers need are adequate tools to take full advantage of first-party data.